WTCSC/mac-address-changer-GustavNord/README.md

 This script will disable and enable the network interface to ensure system stability when changing the MAC address.

+This script assumes that the system used uses `apt`.
+If your system does not use `apt`, you have to manually install `macchanger`.

+The MAC address format for this script is `00:1A:2B:3C:4D:5E` or `XX:XX:XX:XX:XX:XX` where `X` is a hexadecimal number (0-9, a-f).

+This script only works if `macchanger` is installed.
+The script will automatically attempt to install it if it's missing.

 ## Installation Instructions
 1. Clone or download repository.